 - 2.25 Cheating/Plagiarism: Willful or deliberate or unauthorized use of the work of another person for academic purposes, or unauthorized use of notes or other material or any form of communication in the completion of an academic assignment or test.
 This includes, but limited to, students allowing others to copy their academic work, copying and pasting from internet or other sources, sharing answers verbally/electronically, etc. In addition to disciplinary responses, the student may receive no credit for the assignment, test, or exam at the discretion of the teacher.
-This includes students allowing others to copy their academic work. - Simple Assault on a Student: An intentional threat, by word or act, to do violence to a student, coupled with the apparent ability to do so, and doing some act, which creates fear in that person. - This includes fighting (mutual combat, mutual altercation) When two or more persons mutually participate in physical violence that may require physical restraint/intervention and/or results in injury.
+This includes students allowing others to copy their academic work. - 2.26 Simple Assault on a Student: An intentional threat, by word or act, to do violence to a student, coupled with the apparent ability to do so, and doing some act, which creates fear in that person. - This includes fighting (mutual combat, mutual altercation) When two or more persons mutually participate in physical violence that may require physical restraint/intervention and/or results in injury requiring first aid or medical attention.
 This includes responding to a physical attack.
 The action of harming someone because they have harmed oneself (revenge) is considered retaliation, not self-defense.

-2.27 Possession and/or Use of Matches or Lighters

-- Extortion: A student may not obtain money or property from an unwilling person by force, threat of force, or other means of coercion. - 2.29 Public Display of Affection (PDA): Kissing, fondling, "dirty dancing", sitting on laps, prolonged hugging, close contact, or any suggestive contact that are in poor taste and show disrespect for others as interpreted by school personnel. - 2.30 Unauthorized Assembly, Publications, etc.: Demonstrations and/ or petitions by students, or possession and/or distribution of unauthorized publications, including misuse of electronic messages/electronic documents, or computers which interfere with the orderly process of the school environment, a school function, or extracurricular/co-curricular activity.
-This includes unauthorized usage of any school logo or likeness. - Unauthorized video or sound recording: Unauthorized videotaping or recording a fight, altercation, teacher, students, faculty, zoom sessions, etc. - 2.32 Disrespect: Conduct or behavior toward school employee or an adult that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
-Title IX Consultation (sexual in nature)
+Lower-level fights, including pushing, shoving, or altercations that stop on verbal command are not required to be reported in the School Environment Safety Incident Report (SESIR).
+Report to Law Enforcement including all fights that occur during school sponsored event/activities. - 2.27 Possession and/or Use of Matches or Lighters (Lighting of Flammable Material which did not cause disruption on school campus) - 2.28 Extortion: A student may not obtain money or property from an unwilling person by force, threat of force, or other means of coercion.
+Report to Law Enforcement - 2.29 Public Display of Affection (PDA): Kissing, fondling, "dirty dancing", sitting on laps, prolonged hugging, close contact, or any suggestive contact that are in poor taste and show disrespect for others as interpreted by school personnel. - 2.30 Unauthorized Assembly, Publications, etc.: Demonstrations and/ or petitions by students, or possession and/or distribution of unauthorized publications, including misuse of electronic messages/electronic documents, or computers which interfere with the orderly process of the school environment, a school function, or extracurricular/co-curricular activity.
+This includes unauthorized usage of any school logo or likeness.

-- 2.33 Inciting or Participating in a Major Student Disorder: Leading, encouraging, and/or assisting in disruption which results in destruction or damage to property or cause personal injury.
-This includes throwing furniture, food, or fixtures in the school. - Provoke/Attempt to cause fight: Any action, comments, or written messages intended to cause others to fight, or which might reasonably be expected to result in a fight.
+- 2.31 Unauthorized video or sound recording: Unauthorized videotaping or recording a fight, altercation, teacher, students, faculty, zoom sessions, etc. - 2.32 Disrespect: Conduct or behavior toward school employee or an adult that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
+Title IX Consultation (sexual in nature) - 2.33 Inciting or Participating in a Major Student Disorder: Leading, encouraging, and/or assisting in disruption which results in destruction or damage to property or cause personal injury.
+This includes throwing furniture, food, or fixtures in the school. - 2.34 Provoke/Attempt to cause fight: Any action, comments, or written messages intended to cause others to fight, or which might reasonably be expected to result in a fight.